Published by: Ingrid King. Last Updated on: October 25, 2022 by Crystal Uys

 Orange cats are usually males (only one out of five orange cats is female).
 Cats with this coloring can be laid back and affectionate, but can also have a bit of a temper.
 Females tend to be more laid back than males.

 Black and white cats (some are known as tuxedo cats when their coat pattern resembles a tuxedo jacket) are said to be even tempered and placid, but they can also be wanderers.
 They can be very loyal to their family, often to one person in particular, and can be real lap cats.

 Cats that have lighter coat colors all carry the same gene, called the dilution gene.
-There is conflicting information on this particular coloring.
-Some sources say cats with these colors can be mischievous and a bit frantic, while others say they are laid back and mellow.
+I found conflicting information on this particular coloring – some say cats with this coloring can be mischievous and a bit frantic, while others say they are laid back and mellow.

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.